galgocmc/self-replicating_automata/sdsr_loops/README.md

 # SDSR Loops
-SDSR (**S**elf-**D**issolving, **S**elf-**R**eplicating) Loops is an extension of Langton's Loops in which loops can kill each other via collision.
+SDSR (**S**elf-**D**issolving, **S**elf-**R**eplicating) Loops is an extension of Langton's Loops, created by Hiroki Sayama in 1998, in which loops will dissolve after dying.
 When a loop dies, it dissolves, allowing for other loops to reproduce in its place.
-Due to the dissolution of dead loops, SDSR Loops can infinitely reproduce in a finite environment.
+Due to the dissolution of dead loops, SDSR Loops can continually reproduce in a finite environment.

+SDSR Loops utilises 9 states, as compared to Langton's 8, with the 9th state used to dissolve loops.

 ## Initial State
 SDSR Loops begins in the same initial state as Langton's loops